abinavseelan/react-input-trigger/README.md

 # React Input Trigger

-React component for handling triggers inside textareas and input fields. 🐼
+React component for handling character triggers inside textareas and input fields. 🐼

-Useful for building application that need Slack-like emoji suggestions (on typing `:`) and Github-like user mentions (on typing `@`).
+Useful for building applications that need Slack-like emoji suggestions (triggered by typing `:`) or Github-like user mentions (triggered by typing `@`).

+The component provides the following hooks:

+* `onStart`: whenever the trigger is first activated (eg. when `@` is first typed).
+* `onType`: when something is being typed after it's been triggered.
+* `onCancel`: when the trigger is canceled.

+The hooks pass some meta-data such as the cursor position and/or the text that has been typed since the trigger has been activated.

 ## Demo